How To Open a Property Management Company

 There are many legal aspects to opening and operating a property management company.
 However, a properly managed property management company is a profitable one.
-Therefore, first, consult a local business attorney to set up your business structure and hire employees.
+Therefore, first, consult a local business attorney or use a reputable online business formation service to set up your business structure.
 Then find a real estate lawyer who can assist you with ongoing landlord/tenant disputes and property issues.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help

 Meeting with a lawyer can help you understand your options and how to best protect your rights.
 Visit our attorney directory to find a lawyer near you who can help.